 Some LEAs report expenditures at sites that enroll fewer than 10 students.
 In most cases, these are specialized programs for students with unique needs.
 Including expenditures for these schools on the public Report Card risks providing potentially identifiable student-specific costs.
-Therefore, beginning with the FY 2023 report, ISBE will redact expenditures for these sites from the public Report Card.
-These sites will be labeled with a † and will include a note that the expenditures are redacted for privacy.
+Therefore, ISBE will redact expenditures for these sites from the public Report Card.